css-hooks/css-hooks/docs/api/core.md

 </td><td>

-Function to convert a value into a string.
+Function to convert a value into a string

 </td></tr>